akarcode/3DLUTCtoNUKE/README.md

 # 3dlut2nuke

-3D LUT Creator Curves and Matrix to NUKE
+This utility can be used to quickly copy Curves and Matrix information from 3D LUT Creator to The Foundry Nuke.